Changissnz/nu_merchant_principal/README.md

 occurrence of an event or sequence of events, and as a tool by the "originators" and the "adopters" who
 incorporated it after.

+There are questions concerning the "birth" of an idiom, this "birth" not singular as in one point of time, but many through the transmission of many minds, usually from many tongues, perhaps many books in societies that have industrialized non-auditory communication.
+If the idiom is a material object, though only in a bizarre world, it very well could pose as one of the material wonders of the world.